Anjum799/WeatherAPI/README.md

    - Hourly and daily forecasts up to 14 days.

 3.Historical Weather
-   - Weather data for past dates, useful for analytics
+   - Weather data for past dates, useful for analytics or